dodona-edu/programmeursleerling/chapters/07 iterations/01 while loop/description/description.en.md

 code block has finished, the code "loops" back to the boolean expression to test it again.
 If it still evaluates to `True`, the code block below it gets executed once more.
-And after it has finished, it loops back again, and again, and again...
+And after it has finished, it loops back again, and again, and again…

 Note: if the boolean expression immediately evaluates to `False`, then the code block below the `while` is skipped completely, just like with